Microsoft SQL Server Transaction Log Backup

 SQL Server Transaction Log Backup Best Practices

 Your SQL Server backup and recovery strategy should minimize the potential for data loss and maximize data availability.
 At the same time, it should reflect specific business requirements, and be able to adapt according to resource availability.

 Start with creating a full database backup.

 Transaction log backups cannot be used by themselves.
 Instead, they should be used along with full and differential SQL Server backups (differential backup is optional but strongly recommended).
-The full backup serves as the starting point for subsequent differential and transaction log backups.
+The full backup serves as the starting point for subsequent differential and transaction log backup in SQL Server.
 Differential and transaction log backups cannot be created if the full database backup has never been created.